A crucial challenge for all types of companies and organizations, data is still too often under-exploited.

 Identify your main selection criteria

 To choose a data visualization solution adapted to your needs, it is necessary to rely on precise selection criteria.
 There are a multitude of them and each organization has its own priorities.
-However, there is a bunch of essential criteria to consider.
+However, there are a bunch of essential criteria to consider.

 A good data visualization tool should not only generate visualizations.
 It should also allow upstream structuring and preparation of data for their optimal processing.
 In addition, it is preferable that your solution integrates advanced or even predictive analysis features in order to project yourself into the future and make the best decisions.